Skip to Content

 How can I avoid scams and tell apart Cuban National Peso from Cuban Convertible Peso?

-All Cuban National Peso (CUP) banknotes have faces, rather than pictures of monuments.
+All Cuban National Peso (CUP) banknotes have faces rather than pictures of monuments.

-What currency do Cuba grocery stores accept?
+What currency do Cuban grocery stores accept?

 AUTHOR